 Bo, who was hit by a car as a pup, came up lame in April of 2016 and we decided to send him back to his home farm.
 It was sad to see him go but we know he was happy to be home with his family again, living comfortably with a tiny flock of goats.

 In the spring of 2020 we added yet another LGD to our farm.
 Opal, a mostly Great Pyrenees, some Maremma pup came from Mosby’s Secret Sidehill Farm in Amherst, VA.
-We decided to start Opal at the barn while this year’s ewes and lambs were in the paddock.
+We decided to start Opal at the barn while that year’s ewes and lambs were in the paddock.
 We wanted her to be familiar with baby sheep, and their bossy mamas.
 Since the chickens were in the same paddock, she had some exposure to them as well, with the hope that she might someday be an all-farm livestock guardian.
+We moved her out to the field when the lambs and ewes returned to the pasture, and she’s been really good.
+She chased the lambs a little when she got excited, but after a few stern reprimands, she’s been much more respectful.
+Since we don’t want any accidental puppies, and we are moving all the sheep (plus Romeo, who is intact) into one large winter paddock soon, we plan to move Opal back to the barn with the chickens where she can help keep the hawks and fox at bay.